tgonet/tp/docs/DeveloperGuide.md

   * 1d1.
 System warns about nonexistence and aborts creation.
     Use case ends.

-### UC11 - Edit a student's session
+### UC12 - Edit a student's session
 **Goal**: Edit a student's session to update the classes the student is in.
-**Precondition**: The student exist.
+**Precondition**: The student exists.

 **MSS**
 1. Tutor requests to edit a session for a specific student by providing the student's index, old session details (day and time), and new session details (new day and time).
 2. System updates the student's session with the new details.
-3. System displays a success message confirming the session was edited Use case ends.
+3. System displays a success message confirming the session was edited
+   Use case ends.

 **Extensions**
 * 1a.
 The given index is invalid.
     * 1a1.
 System shows error and keeps list unchanged.
       Use case ends.
 * 1b.
 Validation fails (e.g., invalid day/time)
   * 1b1.
 System shows error and usage hint.
 Resume at step 1.
 * 1c.
 Editing to a parent contact
   * 1c1.
 System shows error and keeps list unchanged.
+    Use case ends.

 ### Non-Functional Requirements
 #### Portability